 UNISON has a presidential team made up of elected members of the national executive council.

-Gordon McKay, senior vice-president
+Gordon McKay, president

-Josie Bird, junior vice-president
+Josie Bird, senior vice-president

 She has been an elected member of the NEC for a number of years and chaired the executive’s finance and resource management committee.

 She is also secretary of the union’s Newcastle city branch.

 Sian Stockham is a support care worker from Abergavenny in Monmouthshire, in.
 She has been a member of the NEC since 2005, where she holds the seat representing fellow low-paid women members in Wales.